 As a counselor, you must have an understanding of the individual needs of your patients.
 This means awareness of each patient’s specific history and how it’s currently affecting them.
 A counselor should also have a comprehensive understanding of their patient’s medical history, ranging from physical to mental ailments, and how it might factor into their substance dependencies.

 A counselor must always give consideration to a patient in all the stages of the recovery process.
-Organization is key for this job, as you’ll need to keep track of a patient’s progress over time and regularly submit reports on the current state of your patients.
+Organizational skills are key for this job, as you’ll need to keep track of a patient’s progress over time and regularly submit reports on the current state of your patients.
 Even if a patient has been showing progress compared to when they were initially treated, a counselor still needs to make sure they’re giving all patients due consideration.

 Being a counselor also means being prepared for emergencies.
 Even if you aren’t currently in your office, you should be prepared for any possible crisis pertaining to your patients.
 If a patient calls you due to a mental crisis or drug-related issue, you should be able to calmly and clearly intervene and direct them to essential resources if you’re not able to specifically accommodate them at the time.